benbusby/farside/README.md

 | [Rimgo](https://codeberg.org/video-prize-ranch/rimgo) | View photo album | https://farside.link/rimgo/a/H8M4rcp
 | [Scribe](https://sr.ht/~edwardloveall/scribe/) | View Medium post | https://farside.link/scribe/@ftrain/big-data-small-effort-b62607a43a8c

-<sup>This table doesn't include all available services.
+<sup>Note: This table doesn't include all available services.
 For a complete list of supported frontends, see: https://farside.link</sup>

 Farside also accepts URLs to "parent" services, and will redirect to an appropriate front end service, for example: